 Many people deal with guilt and inner conflict about staying in toxic relationships due to religious beliefs, abandonment issues, societal pressures, attachment disorders, and pressure from family and/or friends.5 While relationships can heal and recover after infidelity, there are times when moving forward is not the healthiest option.

-Some important factors to consider if you are debating when to break up with your partner include:
+Some important things to consider if you’re debating a break up include:

 - Are they serial cheaters, or is infidelity a one-time issue?